lac-dcc/honey-potion/docs/Honey.md

 ### constant_propagation

-Does constant propagation, in other words, evaluates constant blocks into smaller chunks before translating to C and also prepares variables for constant folding.
+Does constant propagation and constant folding, evaluating constant expressions at compile time.

 ### dead_code_elimination

 Cleans up the code by eliminating/refactoring dead code.
-For example checks variables that aren't being used and removes them or eliminates unecessary constant expressions [if true then branch 1 else branch 2 -> branch 1].
+For example, it checks variables that aren't being used and removes them or eliminates unecessary constant expressions (e.g., if true then branch 1 else branch 2 **becomes** branch 1).

 ## Recursion_expansion

 Defines the fuel macro and the functions to make it work.

-_fuel: a macro that unrolls recursive calls into a fixed number of repeated calls, as eBPF doesn't allow infinite recursion_
+_fuel: a macro that unrolls recursive calls into a fixed number of repeated calls, as eBPF doesn't allow recursive functions._

 ## Translated_code